Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

+Solution to eq.\ref{c4e23} is to be reinserted in eq.\ref{c4e22} to find the average cargo velocity.

-Let us look at this equation for simple case where external force on the cargo is zero ($f=0$).
-The left hand side is a straight line with slope equal to $N \kappa/\gamma$ passing through origin.
-The right hand side is in general smooth monotonic function of $\overline{\Delta}$.
-It varies from $\ell w$ to $-\ell v$ as $\overline{\Delta}$ is varied from $-\infty$ to $\infty$ in Model I (Eq.\ref{15}) while in Model II (Eq.\ref{16}), it varies from $\infty$ to $-\infty$ (see Fig.\ref{fig2} for schematic picture).
-Therefore, as slope $N \kappa /\gamma$ becomes larger and larger, the solution to the equation $\overline{\Delta}$ becomes smaller in magnitude (sign is positive if $w>v$ and negative if $w<v$).
-It suggests three different roles of $\kappa, \gamma$ and $N$ respectively in the transport mechanism. (a) When $\gamma$ becomes larger, cargo experiences a large drag force while motors try to pull it away.
-This increases the motor-cargo separation as $\gamma$ increases. (b) As $\kappa$ is increased, the energy cost due to stretching increases, larger separation between motor and cargo is energetically unfavorable and this will enhance the backward hopping rate of the motor.
-As a result, we see reduction in mean stretch $\overline{\Delta}$ with increase in $\kappa$ (more details in next section). (c) Because all the motors are of same directionality, the number of springs which are connected in parallel increases (on an average) as $N$ is increased.
+Let us first understand the nature of solution to the transcendental eq.\ref{c4e23} for the simple case where the external force on the cargo is zero ($f=0$).
+The left hand side is a straight line with slope equal to $N \kappa \ell/\gamma$ passing through the origin.
+The right hand side is, in general, a smooth monotonic function of $\overline{\Delta}$ which varies from $\infty$ to $-\infty$ (see fig.\ref{c4f2} for a schematic picture).
+Therefore, as the slope $N \kappa \ell /\gamma$ becomes larger and larger, the solution to the equation $\overline{\Delta}$ becomes smaller in magnitude (sign is positive if $w>v$ and negative if $w<v$).
+It suggests three different roles of $\kappa, \gamma$ and $N$ respectively in the transport mechanism: (a) When $\gamma$ becomes larger, cargo experiences a large drag force while motors try to pull it away.
+This increases the motor-cargo separation as $\gamma$ increases. (b) As $\kappa$ is increased, the energy cost due to stretching increases, larger separation between motor and cargo is energetically unfavourable and this will enhance the backward hopping rate of the motor.
+As a result, we see a reduction in mean stretch $\overline{\Delta}$ with increase in $\kappa$. (c) Because all the motors are of same directionality, the number of springs which are connected in parallel increases (on an average) as $N$ is increased.
 Due to additive nature of the spring constant in parallel springs, stretching of motors results in large energy cost and hence the mean separation between motor and cargo decreases with $N$.
-We will refer to these points again in subsequent sections where we use two different forms of rates given in Eq.\ref{15} and \ref{16} explicitly.
+We will refer to these points again in subsequent sections where we use the specific rates given in eq.\ref{c4e21} explicitly.

+In the presence of external force ($f\neq 0$), the solution to the transcendental eq.\ref{c4e23} depends on the directionality of the motor bound to the cargo.
+If the net motion of the cargo is towards plus direction (i.e. $w>v$) on the microtubule, then $f<0$ corresponds to a resisting force and decrease in $f$ would increase the magnitude of $\overline{\Delta}$.
+On the other hand if the net motion of the cargo is towards minus direction (i.e. $w<v$), then $f<0$ corresponds to assisting force and decrease in $f$ would decrease the magnitude of $\overline{\Delta}$.